cameronjust/TA-splunk_forwarder_configs/README.md

 ## IMPORTANT
 This addon must also be on the indexers and/or aggregate HFs as it contains index time operations.
 If you forget the data will all come in as multiple lines instead of one line per event.

+Also don't forget to change the forwarder_config_data_index macro which points to the index you want to send this data to or all your dashboards won't work.

 ## Search Examples

 ### Basic Config Output